TL;DR

 When you drive without proper footwear, you may become vulnerable to the following safety risks:

-- Bare feet might slip off the pedals more easily than shoes, especially if they are wet or sweaty.
+- Reduced Pedal Control: Bare feet might slip off the pedals more easily than shoes, especially if they are wet or sweaty.
 This can cause loss of control when braking or accelerating.

-- Without the protection of shoes, your feet can easily get injured from pedal edges in case of a crash where debris or force impact may cause cuts, bruises, or fractures.
+- Increased Injury Risk: Without the protection of shoes, your feet can easily get injured from pedal edges in case of a crash where debris or force impact may cause cuts, bruises, or fractures.

-- The absence of the firm edge of a shoe might result in a slower or less precise response to pedal pressure.
+- Slower Response Times: The absence of the firm edge of a shoe might result in a slower or less precise response to pedal pressure.
 This delay is critical in emergency situations that require sudden braking or quick acceleration.

 Driving a vehicle barefoot in Colorado is legally permitted, but it is not recommended for your own safety as well as the safety of others on the road.
 Shoes provide better grip and protection, and thus, reduce the risk of your foot slipping off the pedals or becoming injured during driving or in the event of an accident.